 - Gain analytic and technological skills to support careers in mathematics and related areas, and graduate and professional study

-Students may earn a Minor in Applied Mathematics by completing the following
+Students may earn a Minor in Applied Mathematics by completing 19-21 credits in the following:

 Students wishing to declare an Applied Mathematics minor should complete a course plan in consultation with a Mathematical Sciences faculty member.